Governance

 The Sysmex Group’s products are equipped with network-based service capabilities.
 In the unlikely event that the Group’s products are compromised by cyberattacks targeting medical institutions, testing operations could be suspended, and third parties could gain unauthorized access to personal information.

-In addition, we have introduced various information systems within the Group to support information communication, core business operations, and approval procedures to improve operational efficiency, and much of the business information is managed and operated via networks.
+Within the Company, we are also implementing various information systems to improve operational efficiency, with much of our business-related information now managed and operated via networks.
 In the event of system outages or leaks of confidential information due to failures in these systems or networks or cyberattacks, or in the event of the provision of false information or infringement of third-party rights due to the misuse of generative AI and other technologies that the Sysmex Group has been promoting in recent years, the efficiency and reliability of its operations may be impaired.

 <Opportunities> Improved reliability of products and services by strengthening security support